Identifying $\alpha$-cluster configurations in $^{20}$Ne via ultracentral Ne+Ne Collisions

 \paragraph*{Conclusion and Outlook.}

 We establish a unique method to detect complicated cluster structures through heavy-ion collisions and directly connect the $\alpha$-cluster wave function to the initial state of the QGP evolution.
-Using the Brink cluster model as density input, we analytically demonstrate that symmetric cumulants NSC$(3,\ 2)$ and Pearson coefficients $\rho_3(\varepsilon_{3}^{2},\ \delta d_{\perp})$ exhibit a characteristic sign inversion between distinct configurations: the $\alpha+^{16}$O configuration predicts NSC$(3,\ 2)>0$ and $\rho_3<0$ while the distributed $5\alpha$ configuration reverses these correlations to NSC$(3,\ 2)<0$ and $\rho_3>0$.
-These robust sign discrimination directly connect initial-state geometry fluctuations to measurable flow patterns, enabling unambiguous identification of $\alpha$-clustering and quantitative differentiation of complex structures (e.g., $\alpha$ clusters around the core).
-As an outlook, the dipole-dominated systems are a critical experimental platform to study residual non-geometric fluctuations in further constraining QGP transport properties.
-Quantitative characterization of fluctuation effects from different factors on correlation observables is a future central challenge of collective dynamics in small collision systems.
+With the Brink cluster wave function as input and event-by-event simulations using the hydrodynamic framework, we demonstrate that symmetric cumulants NSC$(3,\ 2)$ and Pearson coefficients $\rho_2(v_{2}^{2},\ \delta [p_{\mathrm{T}}])$ exhibit a characteristic sign inversion between the $\alpha+^{16}$O and $5\alpha$ configurations.
+These robust sign discriminations directly connect initial-state geometry effect to measurable flow patterns, enabling unambiguous identification of $\alpha$-clustering and quantitative differentiation of complex structures.
+Our theoretical predictions will be tested by the Ne+Ne collisions at $\sqrt{s_{NN}}=5.36\ \mathrm{TeV}$ and fixed-target Pb+Ne collisions at $\sqrt{s_{NN}}=70.9\ \mathrm{GeV}$ at the LHC, enabling the cross-energy probes of the cluster configurations in $^{20}$Ne.
+Beyond nuclear physics, these observables also have potential applications in topological materials~\cite{doi:10.1021/acs.chemrev.2c00800} and Coulomb explosion imaging~\cite{doi:10.1126/science.244.4903.426,Lam:2024ysj}, where similar many-body geometric symmetry emerges.